tbedford/Notes/guidelines.md

 - Use bulleted lists for lists.
 - Use numbered lists for ordered sequences (procedures, tasks and so on).

+### Codeblocks

+- Specify coding language
+- Break text before codeblock with colon, not period.
+Also, there should not be a space before the colon.

-## Miscellaneous
+### Miscellaneous

 - Try to explain to the reader *why* they need a particular feature and not just what the feature is.
-- Clear, simple language is much easier to translate
+- Clear, simple language is much easier to translate.
-- Avoid jargon/idioms (for example: bring up a server, fire it up, behind the scenes) - reader's first language may not be English
+- Avoid jargon/idioms (for example: bring up a server, fire it up, behind the scenes) - reader's first language may not be English.
-- Avoid 'we'
+- Avoid 'we'.
-- Mouse is clicked
+- Mouse is clicked and keyboard is pressed.
+Avoid terms such as `hit`.
-- Keyboard is pressed (not hit, avoid "hit any key to continue")
 - "He or she" (use user/developer as appropriate)
 - e.g. use 'for example' i.e. use 'that is etc. use 'and so on'.
 - Filler words superfluous adjectives 'really', 'easily', 'it may be that', 'and that's it'.
-- Avoid contractions e.g. don't should be do not.
 - Avoid wasted words/phrase/slang - "this is really cool", "a supercool feature is...".
 - Avoid judgements "You can easily..." (it might not be easy for the user/developer!)
+- Avoid statements that predict the future, for example, "the next version will have super xxx feature..."
+- Avoid time sensitive information (specify exact version (for example 1.1) rather than 'current version' - current version may change)

 ---